blmage/duolingo-sound-controls/README.md

     * if you're a developer, try to fix it yourself, then [open a related PR](https://github.com/blmage/duolingo-sound-controls/compare).

+* Due to technical constraints, the volume of the sounds can not be raised over 100%.

 ### Roadmap

+* Add new sound type: "character / syllable" (currently part of "word").

+* Allow to define custom contexts based on a selection of challenge types.

 * Allow to manage different profiles, each of which can be assigned to specific courses.